CBS-HPC/.github/profile/UCloud.md

 - Organisation (University):

 - Email (University):

+Subsequently, the **UCloud Research Support Team** will contact the researcher to verify their identity through a video meeting.
+A valid ID is needed.

 ## License Software
 There are several types of licensed software that can be run on UCloud.